The bullet or the bridge, which is it going to be?

 THIS IS HOW IT WORKS

 We all began as an idea in the Mind of God.
-Now, before you get too upset or indignant as some people I know whenever I use the “G” word, the God I am speaking is the God of everyone – always has been, always will be.
-He (I use the masculine pronoun as an expedient – it is just much easier for me) is not a religious God – not a Catholic God, not a Jewish God, not an Islamic God, nor a Hindu, Taoist, nor Rican God (I think you get the point).
-God is just plain God.
-At any rate, we began as an idea in the Mind of God who then gave us life (creation) as loving extensions of the love of God.
-We were created by Love, as Love, and that is WHO we are!
+Now, before you get too upset or indignant as some people I know whenever I use the “G” word, the God I am speaking about is the God of everyone – always has been, always will be.
+He (I use the masculine pronoun as an expedient – it is just much easier for me) is not a religious God – not a Catholic God, not a Jewish God, not an Islamic God, nor a Hindu, Taoist, or Rican God (I think you get the point).
+God is just God.
+Getting back to the point at hand, we began as an idea in the Mind of God who then gave us life (creation) as loving extensions of His eternal, unbending, and unbreakable love.
+We were created BY Love, AS Love, and that is WHO we are!

-A Course in Miracles tells us that in a tiny instant of madness, man forgot to laugh and lied to himself, (who knows, this could well have been the Big Bang!) seeing himself as separate from God.
+A Course in Miracles tells us that in a tiny instant of madness, man forgot to laugh, and lied to himself, (who knows, this could well have been the Big Bang!) seeing himself as separate from God.
 Yet, in REALITY, the separation never occurred because an idea cannot separate itself from its source.
 Go ahead and try it – makeup an idea about something and tell it to a friend.
-No, you have not lost it, infact you doubled it because 2 people now have the idea, and it will geometrically grow as long as the idea is shared.
+When you do, notice that you have not lost your idea.
+In fact you doubled it, because two people now have the idea, and it will geometrically grow as long as the idea is shared.
+And just as Milo Minderbinder says in Joseph Heller’s magnificent parody of war, Catch 22: “Everybody gets a share.”

-I have a baseball signed by Pedro Martinez, one of the best pitchers to come down the pike.
+I have a baseball signed by Pedro Martinez, one of the best, most competitive and ferocious pitchers ever to come down the pike and end up playing for the Boston Red Sox.
 It is my baseball.
-Now, suppose that in a second of abject insanity, I gae you my Pedro Martinez ball, whose ball would it be? it would notbe mine anymore because I gave it to you.
-It also cannot grow geometrically,because there is only one baseball signed by Pedro Mainez that formerly belonged to me.
-How you ever talkedme intothat i have no idea, but the ballstill rests in ourslippery hands and I will never takk to you again,even though I gave you the ball because now I feel guilt!
-And the only way for me to feel guilt is if I thought I did something wrong.
+It belongs to me and I know right where it is.
+Now, Imagine that in a nanosecond of abject insanity, I gave you my prized Pedro Martinez autographed baseball, whose ball would it be?
+It would not be mine anymore because I gave it to you.
+It also cannot grow geometrically, because there is only one baseball signed by Pedro Martinez that formerly belonged to me.

-But, I do not want to have the guilt because it feels terrible, so I need to find a place to put it so that I will never hav it again.
-Finally, an idea strikes me!!!
-I can project all of my guilt to you by accusing you of stealing my ball!
-I got rid of my guilt and stuck it in your belly.
+But, I do not want to have the guilt because it feels terrible, so I need to get rid of it.
+What better place than to blame you for talking me out of my precious baseball.
+I make it all your fault and absolve myself of any wrongdoing.
+This is a great idea!!!
+I can project all of my guilt onto you by accusing you of stealing my ball, so that I do not take responsibility for giving you the ball.
+I get rid of my guilt by sticking it in your belly.

 The Holy Spirit was created as the go between.
 He is in complete understanding of God and is made of Love as much as God is made of Love.
 But because Love can only see Love,God cannot see man.
 But, just like in the example of the baseball, man thins he separated from God and blames himself or such a stupid thing to do.
 So, man needs to get rid of that guilt so he projects that back onto God, but it goes nowhere because God does not recognize guilt, He only sees Love.So, TheHoly Spirit takes thguilt for God and beginsto se it as way to teach the son of God (once again, that is all of us) that he hasdone noting wrong.he has not sinned.He has only made a mistake, wich God doesn’t even see.